 Women Leaving Education Because of Menstruation

-Until very recently I had impression that Indian girls leave the education system because of absence of toilets in schools and because of not having access to pads.
+Until very recently I had an impression that Indian girls leave the education system because of the absence of toilets in schools and because of not having access to pads.
 In this matter, I have always believed that for many families in rural India even a 2-rupee sanitary pad is costly (they don’t even get food, how can they afford this luxury?).
 But this misconception was cleared when I read Sinu Joseph’s article.
-She argued, if girls are leaving our education system because of toilet or sanitary pads, then why are boys leaving school?
+She argued, if girls are leaving our education system because of the toilet or sanitary pads, then why are boys leaving school?
 In India, the Gross Enrolment Ratio of boys and girls in both Primary and Secondary education is 1.
 This is however slightly less in higher education.
 But that can never be attributed to sanitary pads.
-My research in this matter shows that it may also be because of marriage or merit.
+My research on this matter shows that it may also be because of marriage or merit.
 Since girls in India do not need to earn to sustain a family, they really don’t need to go for higher education.
 From Sarva Shiksha Abhiyaan data Sinu observed that in many states the drop-out rate among boys is more compared to that of girls.
 So, why are the boys leaving education?

 When Sinu Joseph clarified that in the International Conference, the UNICEF representative clarified to her that UNICEF was not building toilets to reduce dropout.
-And we all are told everyday by media and different leaders and foreign funded NGOs that because of lack of toilets our children are leaving schools.
+And we all are told every day by media and different leaders and foreign-funded NGOs that because of lack of toilets our children are leaving schools.
 What a great double standard that the movie Padman also promotes and it is nothing but a lie of United Nations.

 This clears the cloud around the myth created again by UN organization (like UNICEF, UN Women etc.) that girls are leaving education system for lack of access to sanitary pads.